Wunkolo/qreverse/README.md

 Upper = _mm256_shuffle_epi8(Upper,ShuffleRev);
 ```

+So in the large 256-bit register, the two 128-bit lanes are now reversed, but now the 128-bit lanes themselves must be reversed:

-[_mm256_permute2x128_si256](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=AVX,AVX2&text=shuffle&expand=3896) is another `AVX2` instruction that permutes the 128-bit lanes of two 256-bit registers:
+[_mm256_permute2x128_si256](https://software.intel.com/en-us/node/524015) is another `AVX2` instruction that permutes the 128-bit lanes of two 256-bit registers:

 ![](/images/_mm256_permute2x128_si256.jpg)

-Given two big 256-bit registers and an 8-byte immediate value it can select how the new 256-bit vector is going to be built.
-Pass in the same variable for both of the registers and "pick" from to simulate a big 128-bit cross-lane swap.
-This is pretty much the same algorithm as the "generic" `Swap64`/`Swap32`/`Swap16` functions above.
+Given two big 256-bit vectors and an 8-byte immediate value it can select how the new 256-bit vector it builds is going to be assembled.
+Pass in the same variable for both of the arguments and "picking" from them as if they were just 2-element arrays of 16-byte elements can simulate a big 128-bit cross-lane swap(think of it like `__m128i SomeAVXRegister[2]` ).
+In a way, this is also a big 128-bit "rotate" if you can visualize it.

 ```cpp
 ...